SumoLogic/sumologic-kubernetes-collection/deploy/docs/V1_Migration_doc.md

 For users who use a `values.yaml` file, we will provide a script that customers can run to convert their existing `values.yaml` files into ones that are compatible with the major release.

-The upgrade script is present in the path : `sumologic-kubernetes-collection/deploy/helm/sumologic/`
+The upgrade script is present in the path : `sumologic-kubernetes-collection/deploy/helm/sumologic/` You will either need to clone the repo or `curl` the upgrade script.
 Run the upgrade script with the below command.
 ```bash
 ./upgrade-1.0.0.sh values.yaml